JoshLittlewood/glimpse/README.md

-# REST proxy service with websocket frontend
+# REST proxy service with dashboard

-A monorepo containing a REST proxy server (express js) and a Frontend (next js) designed for auditing api calls.
+A monorepo containing a REST proxy server (Express.js) and a Frontend (Next.js) designed for auditing api calls.

 ### Tech Stack